davidfisher24/cycling_climbs_api/README.md

 Copy env.example.py to env.py and define environment settings

-Create database in psql and migrate schema
+Create database in postgres.
+Don't forget to add the postgis extension to the database `CREATE EXTENSION postgis;` and the unaccent extension `CREATE EXTENSION unaccent;
+`

+Migrate schema

 ```
 python3 manage.py migrate